jecho/ksops-operator/README.md

 ```

 ### Encrypting Files
+TODO;
-todo; basically only uses GPG, and not cloud providers kms
+basically only uses PGP, and not cloud providers kms